Skip to main content

 Summary

-I firmly believe that students that go into high-stakes writing exams with a set of solid templates and structures in their tool belt have a distinct advantage over those who don't.
+I firmly believe that students who go into high-stakes writing exams with a set of solid templates and structures in their tool belt have a distinct advantage over those who don't.
 Sure, highly proficient writers with natural ability can probably wing it and do reasonably well in these environments, but most students benefit from approaching these tasks with a strategic and preconceived plan.

 One of the biggest stressors that is placed on students is the perceived time constraint.
 Sure, a student could outline and try to compose a full multiple-paragraph essay with an introduction, body paragraphs, and conclusion, but I have found that most kids can't pull this off comfortably in 30 to 45 minutes which is about the amount of time they have to complete these tasks.
 Plus, a multiple-paragraph essay in many cases can be overkill in this situation.